timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS.md

 #### (b) Net operating loss carrybacks and carryovers
 * #### (1) Years to which loss may be carried
   * #### (A) General rule
+    * A net operating loss for any taxable year—

+      * (i) shall be a net operating loss carryback to the extent provided in subparagraphs (B), (C)(i), and (D), and

-    * Except as otherwise provided in this paragraph, a net operating loss for any taxable year—
+      * (ii) except as provided in subparagraph (C)(ii), shall be a net operating loss carryover—

-      * (i) except as otherwise provided in this paragraph, shall not be a net operating loss carryback to any taxable year preceding the taxable year of such loss, and
+        * (I) in the case of a net operating loss arising in a taxable year beginning before January 1, 2018, to each of the 20 taxable years following the taxable year of the loss, and

-      * (ii) shall be a net operating loss carryover to each taxable year following the taxable year of the loss.
+        * (II) in the case of a net operating loss arising in a taxable year beginning after December 31, 2017, to each taxable year following the taxable year of the loss.

   * #### (B) Farming losses
     * #### (i) In general